MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ## Windows Phone Low Memory Optimization

-There is a script that tries to optimize assets settings to lower memory usage, which is useful specially for Windows Phone.
+There is a script that optimize texture settings to lower memory usage, which is useful specially for Windows Phone.

-You can find it at `\Assets\Editor\MarkerMetro\MemoryOptimizer.cs`.
+It basically lowers the maximum size that a texture can have, the default is to use half of the resolution that is currently being used but it can be configured to be more aggressive.
+Note that if you run the script multiple times it will lower the resolution even more, but if that's your intention you should play around with the `TextureResizingFactor` variable in the script.

+The script also forces the textures to use DXT compression, which is the best option for Windows.

+The script is located at `\Assets\Editor\MarkerMetro\MemoryOptimizer.cs`, but you can use the menu item _Tools > Marker Metro > General > Memory Optimization > Optimize Texture Settings_ to run it.
+It will locate all texture assets in the project and optimize their settings.
+You can also create an ignore list of files that you don't want to change; for this, create a CSV file called `WindowsAssetIgnoreList.csv` in the root of your Unity project with the paths of the files you want the script to ignore (e.g. `Assets/Resources/ignoreme.jpg`).
+You can use Excel for this, just remember to save as CSV.

+Texture settings are stored in their meta files, therefore this script only changes texture's meta files.

-Please refer to the code documentation for instructions on how to use it.
+Please refer to the code documentation if you need more details.

 ## App Name Localization